 The overwhelming majority of seniors, when surveyed, say they want to stay in their homes.
 Aging in place allows seniors to retain a sense of autonomy while staying connected to the community, family, and friends.
 More seniors are also relying on in-home care rather than moving into assisted living facilities, which makes it more important than ever to make their homes senior-friendly.
 With a few key changes, a home can provide comfort, security, and ease for seniors as they age.

-1. Accessible Entryways
+1. Accessible Entryways for Easy Navigation

 2. Bathroom Modifications

-3. Kitchen Adjustments
+3. Making the Kitchen Accessible

-4. Lighting
+4. Install Good Lighting

-5. Flooring Choices
+5. Safe Flooring Choices

 6. A Comfortable Bedroom